|

 Before Watching

-bring in flowering plants and distribute them among groups.
-Ask students what
+Have students bring in flowering plants and distribute them

-the flower is for (seed formation leading to plant reproduction).
-On the board, draw and label the parts of a
+among groups.
+Ask students what the flower is for (seed formation leading to plant reproduction).
+On the board, draw and label the parts of a flower.
+Make a

-flower.
-Make a chart with each part's function.
+chart with each part's function.
 Have students locate the

-following parts on their flowers: anther and filament (stamen); the stigma,
+following parts on their flowers: anther and filament (stamen);

-reproduction between flowering and non-flowering plants.
+Discuss differences in reproduction between flowering and

-students into three groups.
-As students watch the program, have each group take
+Organize students into three groups.
+As students watch the

-notes on one of the following: the geography and ecology of the area featured
+geography and ecology of the area featured in China; the

-in China; the technologies, materials, and procedures used to study and date
+technologies, materials, and procedures used to study and date

 plant findings; and plant classification.